taeheejeon22/konlpy-mecab-fixed/ReadMe.md

 [('들어간다', 'VV+EC')]
 ```

-This causes inconsistent tokenization, and makes weird POS tag like VV+EC which users would not want.
+This causes inconsistent tokenization, and makes weird POS tags like VV+EC which users would not want.
-The fixed code in this repository solve this problem.
-It force MeCab-ko to morpheme-tokenize all eojeol strings consistently.
+The fixed code in this repository would solve this problem.
+It forces MeCab-ko to morpheme-tokenize all eojeol strings consistently.

 <br>